 10. Take it One Thing at a Time

 Being a SAHM can make you feel like you will never reach the bottom of your to-do list–as soon as you finish cleaning the living room, your kids make it messy again.
-There is always more to do, and sometimes your efforts may not be recognized.
-This can lead to feelings of burnout, so make sure to take one thing at a time.
+You always have more to do, and sometimes your family may not always recognize your efforts.
+Feeling underappreciated and overextended can lead to feelings of burnout, so take one thing at a time.
 Use stress management tools when you start to feel overwhelmed.

 How to Help a SAHM Experiencing Burnout